git-town/git-town/DEVELOPMENT.md

 [website](website) folder.
 This folder contains its own [Makefile](website/Makefile) for activities related to working on the website.
 To work on the website, cd into the `website` folder and run
-<code type="make/command" dir="website">make setup</code> to download the
-necessary tooling and then
 <code type="make/command" dir="website">make serve</code> to start a local
 development server.
 The production site auto-updates on changes to the `main` branch.
 The site hoster is [Netlify](https://www.netlify.com).
 Netlify